Chandra Nandini

-Chandra Nandini is an Indian Hindi-language Historical fictional drama television series which aired on Star Plus from 10 October 2016 until 10 November 2017.
-It was produced by Ekta Kapoor under her banner Balaji Telefilms and is directed by Ranjan Kumar Singh.
-Starring Rajat Tokas as Chandragupta Maurya and Shweta Basu Prasad as a princess Nandni, the story-line is loosely based on the life of Chandragupta Maurya.
+Chandra Nandini is an Indian Hindi-language historical drama television series that aired on StarPlus from 10 October 2016 until 10 November 2017.
+It was produced by Ekta Kapoor under her banner Balaji Telefilms and directed by Ranjan Kumar Singh.
+Starring Rajat Tokas as Chandragupta Maurya and Shweta Basu Prasad as a princess Nandni, the story is loosely based on the life of Chandragupta Maurya.

 Synopsis

 The show starts with a voice-over of mother India saying about Chandragupta Maurya and Nandini.
 A local king, Suryagupta Maurya rules the country with his pregnant wife, Moora.
 An invitation comes from Magadha for a festival.
-When they go there, Magadha queen, Avantika is cheating her husband with a barber named Nanda.
-When Suryagupta finds it, Nanda kills the king of Magadha.
-Then, Nanda kills Suryagupta.
+When they go there, the Queen of Magadha, Avantika is cheating her husband with a barber named Nanda.
+When Suryagupta finds it, Nanda kills the King of Magadha.
+Then, Nanda kills Suryagupta and becomes Mahapadma Nanda, the Emperor of Magadha.
 Moora escapes and delivers a boy.
 She hides her son in a cattle pound and is arrested by Nanda.
-A woman named Kanika finds Moora's son and adopts him as Chandra, unaware his truth.
+A woman named Kanika finds Moora's son and adopts him as Chandra, unaware of his truth.